 Immune Suppression as a Strategy to Reduce Thyroid Antibodies

-Nonetheless, it could be useful in certain cases.
+Nonetheless, it could be useful in certain cases, such as when needing to induce remission in Hashimoto’s encephalopathy.

 Target Removal as a Strategy to Reduce Thyroid Antibodies